elewa-academy/Fundamentals/docs_src/3-cleancalc/README.md

     * /public
       * event-handlers.js
       * cleancalc.js
 4. Make a repo for this project, put it on your portfolio.
+Here is a [demo repo](https://github.com/radovandelic/cleancalc) you can look through.
 5. Go to Slack and trade calcs.
 Witness _dependency injection_ first hand!